deguilardi/androidPropTracker/README.md

 Android project prop tracker
 ===================
-Tracks a gradle config variable change of Android projects on github
+This project tracks changes of a gradle config property of Android projects on github.
+You can track every change of the properties minSdkVersion, compileSdkVersion and targetSdkVersion.

 ## Requirements
   - **apache2**: you must install apache2